detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

 1. Copy/Rename `example.env.json` to `dev.env.json` and configure as you see fit.
 2. Boot the development server with `npm run dev`

+**Note**: Development mode will add some random artificial latency to each request in a feeble attempt to simulate the wonky network conditions we encounter in the wild.

 ### Configuration
 The following options are configurable via `env.json` or `dev.env.json`: